ibexa/documentation-developer/docs/api/public_php_api.md

 ##### DefaultController.php

 This controller was generated by the bundle generator.
-It contains one method, `helloAction()`, that matched the YAML configuration we have changed in the previous part.
+It contains one method, `helloAction()`, that matched the YAML configuration you have changed in the previous part.
 Rename the `indexAction()` method so that you end up with this code.

 **DefaultController::helloAction()**